john-guerra/forceInABox/README.md

 A d3.js v4 force that implements the [Group-in-a-box](http://hcil2.cs.umd.edu/trs/2011-24/2011-24.pdf) layout algorithm to distribute nodes in a network according to their clusters.
 The algorithm uses a treemap or a force diagram to compute focis that are later used to distribute each cluster into it's own box.

-To use it just add the forceInABox as another force in your simulation and make sure your other forces don't overpower it
+To use it just add the forceInABox as another force in your simulation and make sure your other forces don't overpower it.

+a note on input data format: **forceInABox** expects a graph object, with a `links` array that contains `link` objects with `source` and `target` properties. the values of the `source` and `target` properties should refer to the index value of the source or target node. [example of this node-index convention](https://gist.github.com/john-guerra/830e536314436e2c6396484bcc1e3b3d#file-miserables-json)

 ```html
 <!-- Include d3.v4 or forceSimulation -->